NREL/EnergyPlus/doc/src/docs/EngineeringReference/10-Sizing.md

 The design data is provided as a group of inputs that are recognized by designers as standard practice.
 This information may be used individually or used as a group to calculate summations or maximums of the entered data.
 These design data include values for:

-·        Outdoor air per person
+* Outdoor air per person

-·        Outdoor air per zone floor area
+* Outdoor air per zone floor area

-·        Outdoor air per zone
+*�Outdoor air per zone

-·        Outdoor air changes per hour
+*�Outdoor air changes per hour

 This design data is entered in an outdoor air design data object and may be referenced by other objects during the simulation.
 A single specification for outdoor air design data may be used by all other appropriate objects within EnergyPlus, or multiple outdoor air design data objects may be specified and these design data objects may be used as necessary by other objects when outdoor air design quantaties vary for any reason.

 ### Design Outdoor Air Calculation

 The outdoor air design data is entered as a group and referenced through name association to this group of design data (Ref.
 DesignSpecification:OutdoorAir).
-The reference name in the following example is “ZoneOAData”.
+The reference name in the following example is "ZoneOAData".

 A DesignSpecification:OutdoorAirexample: